Colonial Street

 Colonial Street is one of the backlot street sets at the Universal Studios Lot in Universal City, California.
 The street set has a long history, spanning over 60 years of movies and television.
 From 2004 to 2012, it was used in the filming of the TV series Desperate Housewives, in which the street was known as Wisteria Lane.
-After the production of Desperate Housewives ended, the street underwent a small makeover to remove the essence of Wisteria Lane, so that it could be used in other productions.
+After the production of Desperate Housewives ended, the street underwent a small makeover to remove aspects of Wisteria Lane, so that it could be used in other productions.
 As of May 2012, most of the iconic white fencing and wisteria has been removed.
 Colonial Street has since been used for the NBC comedy About a Boy and the NBC series Telenovela, featuring Desperate Housewives star Eva Longoria.

 History

 In 1988, Colonial Street was overhauled for Tom Hanks comedy The 'Burbs.
 The old Leave It to Beaver home was removed.
 Following the movie, the homes were rearranged again so Circle Drive was connected once again.

 Among the most noticeable changes were the removals of a church facade, seen on Murder She Wrote, in order to make room for Edie's house, and of the so-called Colonial Mansion, which was replaced by a park.